-The Disk Map is displayed in the Explorer Bar when the Disk View tab is selected.
-It is located either at the top or at the bottom of the window, depending on the state of the Disk Map Location option (Main Menu: View > Disk Map Location).
+You can find the Disk Map in the Explorer Bar if it's not disabled in the Partition List.
+It can be located either above the Partition List or under it, depending on the state of the Disk Map Location option (Main Menu: View > Disk Map Location).